driskell/log-courier/PROTOCOL.md

 Sequence number roll-over: If you receive a sequence number less than the previous value, this signals that the sequence number has rolled over.

+NOTE: For compatibility with older logstash-forwarder clients, the server should not response with partial ack unless the frame version is 2 or above.
+This is due to the older logstash-forwarder clients not having partial ack support implemented.

 ### 'ack' frame type

 * SENT FROM READER ONLY